SaptarshiChowdhury/flixxit2023/readme.md

 # Flixxit

+## While Deploying

+- frontend .env -> change http://localhost:5050/api -> /api
+- change nodemon -> node in server package.json
+- build frontend and copy contents from build to dist folder in server/src
+- make the changes in VideoPlayer.js in frontend file at line 87 -> 92

 ## Project Brief

 Flixxit is a web application that aims to replicate the user experience and basic features of popular OTT platforms like Netflix, Prime Video, and AppleTV+.
 While the actual production-ready platforms are built with complex microservices and infrastructure, the objective of this project is to develop the core user functionality.